dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/blazor.md

 For more information, see <xref:blazor/hybrid/tutorials/maui-blazor-web-app?view=aspnetcore-9.0>.

-### Static asset delivery optimization

-Map Static Assets routing endpoint conventions (<xref:Microsoft.AspNetCore.Builder.StaticAssetsEndpointRouteBuilderExtensions.MapStaticAssets%2A>) is a new feature that helps optimize the delivery of static assets in any ASP.NET Core app, including Blazor apps.

-For more information, see the following resources:

-* The [Optimize static web asset delivery](#optimize-static-web-asset-delivery) section of this article.
-* <xref:blazor/fundamentals/static-files?view=aspnetcore-9.0>.

 ### Detect rendering location, interactivity, and assigned render mode at runtime

 We've introduced a new API designed to simplify the process of querying component states at runtime.
 This API provides the following capabilities:

-* **Determine the current execution location of the component**: This can be particularly useful for debugging and optimizing component performance.
+* **Determine the current execution location of the component**: This can be useful for debugging and optimizing component performance.
 * **Check if the component is running in an interactive environment**: This can be helpful for components that have different behaviors based on the interactivity of their environment.
 * **Retrieve the assigned render mode for the component**: Understanding the render mode can help in optimizing the rendering process and improving the overall performance of a component.